 Members' allowances and expenses

-No members are awarded allowances.
+No members other than the Chairman are awarded allowances.
 Members' expenses, when they arise, are approved in minutes of parish council meetings and recorded in receipts and payments (above).